Vegetarian diet: Will it help me lose weight?

 But a vegetarian diet isn't automatically low calorie.
 You can gain weight on a vegetarian diet if your portion sizes are too big or if you eat too many high-calorie foods, such as sweetened beverages, fried items, snack foods and desserts.

 Even some foods marketed as vegetarian can be high in calories and fat, such as soy hot dogs, soy cheese, refried beans and snack bars.

-Whether you avoid or eat meat or animal products, the basics of achieving and maintaining a healthy weight are the same for all people.
-Eat a healthy diet and balance calories eaten with calories burned.
+Whether you avoid animal products or not, achieving and maintaining a healthy weight comes down to eating a healthy diet and balancing calories eaten with calories burned.